Modern animation in the United States: Rise of Internet and Flash animation

-Some popular Flash animated cartoons include Joe Cartoons, Weebl and Bob, Happy Tree Friends, Homestar Runner, the Brackenwood series, Making Fiends and Salad Fingers.
+Some popular Flash animated cartoons include ‘’Joe Cartoons‘’, ‘’Weebl and Bob‘’, ‘’Happy Tree Friends‘’, ‘’Homestar Runner‘’, the ‘‘Brackenwood’’ series, ‘’Making Fiends‘’ and ‘’Salad Fingers‘’.

 Animation accolades

 Recognition by the Oscars

 Historically, despite the continuation of the Best Animated Short Subject category, animated films seldom received much recognition from the Academy Awards for anything other than musical scores and songs.
-The unprecedented nomination of Disney's Beauty and the Beast for Best Picture and five other awards changed things, even though it won two Oscars for its song and score while Toy Story became the animated film for Best Original Screenplay.
+The unprecedented nomination of Disney's ‘’Beauty and the Beast‘’ for Best Picture and five other awards changed things, even though it won two Oscars for its song and score while ‘’Toy Story‘’ became the animated film for Best Original Screenplay.
 Animation had become so widely accepted by the beginning of the 21st century that, in 2001, the Academy of Motion Picture Arts and Sciences introduced a new Academy Award for Best Animated Feature.

-The three contenders for the award were: Shrek, by DreamWorks, Monsters, Inc., by Disney/Pixar, and Jimmy Neutron: Boy Genius, by Nickelodeon and Paramount.
+The three contenders for the award were: Shrek, by DreamWorks, Monsters, Inc., by Disney/Pixar, and Jimmy Neutron: Boy Genius, by Paramount and Nickelodeon.
 The award that year went to Shrek.
-Films that year which were passed up included the acclaimed adult-oriented film Waking Life and the photorealistic CGI film Final Fantasy: The Spirits Within.
+Films passed up that year included the acclaimed adult-oriented film Waking Life and the photorealistic CGI film Final Fantasy: The Spirits Within.

 Hayao Miyazaki's critically acclaimed Spirited Away won the Oscar in 2002.
 Disney/Pixar's Finding Nemo received the 2003 award, defeating nominees The Triplets of Belleville and Brother Bear.
-Since then, Pixar has won the most awards in this category with the current exceptions being Wallace & Gromit: The Curse of the Were-Rabbit in 2005, Happy Feet in 2006, Rango in 2011, Frozen in 2013, Big Hero 6 in 2014, Zootopia in 2016, Spider-Man: Into the Spider-Verse in 2018, Encanto in 2021, Guillermo del Toro's Pinocchio in 2022, The Boy and the Heron in 2023 and Flow in 2024.
+Since then, Pixar has won the most awards in this category with the current exceptions being Wallace & Gromit: The Curse of the Were-Rabbit in 2005, Happy Feet in 2006, Rango in 2011, Frozen in 2013, Big Hero 6 in 2014, Zootopia in 2016, Spider-Man: Into the Spider-Verse in 2018, Encanto in 2021, Guillermo del Toro's Pinocchio in 2022, The Boy and the Heron in 2023, Flow in 2024 and KPop Demon Hunters in 2025.

-In 2013, the March 7 issue of The Hollywood Reporter magazine published the ballots of eight different Oscar voters in the Academy.
+In 2013, the March 7 issue of The Hollywood Reporter published the ballots of eight different Oscar voters in the Academy.
 Of those eight, four voters abstained in the Best Animated Feature category due to inadequate knowledge of the subject.
-They admitted to not having seen all of the nominations, with one person stating "that ended when I was 6."
-Such disregard for animated films by the voters themselves is often criticized by American animators, who claim that "Hollywood doesn't care or know the first thing about animated films."
+They admitted to not having seen all of the nominations, with one person stating “that ended when I was 6.”
+Such disregard for animated films by the voters themselves is often criticized by American animators, who claim that “Hollywood doesn’t care or know the first thing about animated films.”